liger1978/vagrant-pe/README.md

 |--------------|--------------|
 | `Admin`      | `puppetlabs` |

+### first
-`first`: This is a basic CentOS machine with the PE agent installed.
+The `first` machine is a basic CentOS machine with the PE agent installed.